Data processing agreement

 C.3 Retention period/deletion routine

-The personal data is stored by the data processor until the data controller requests the data to be deleted or returned.
+The personal data is stored by the data processor until the data controller requests that the data be deleted or returned.

-Upon subscription termination, the data processor deletes all personal data related to the data controller's use of the recruitment system.
+Upon subscription termination, the data processor deletes all personal data related to the data controller's use of the HR and recruitment system.

 C.4 Location of treatment

-Processing of the personal data covered by the agreement may not, without the prior written consent of the data controller, take place at locations other than the following:
+Processing of the personal data covered by the agreement cannot, without the prior written consent of the data controller, take place in locations other than, primarily in the EU/EEA and to a limited extent, the United States with a valid transfer basis, currently the European Commission's adequacy decision for the so-called EU-U.S. Data Privacy Framework.
+See above in Appendix B, section B.2.

 C.5 Instruction or approval for the transfer of personal data to third countries

-If the controller has not specified in this section or by a subsequent written communication an instruction or approval for the transfer of personal data to a third country, the data processor may not make such a transfer within the framework of the data processing agreement.
+If the controller has not specified in this section or by a subsequent written notice an instruction or approval regarding the transfer of personal data to a third country, the data processor may not make such a transfer within the framework of the data processing agreement.

 C.6 Procedures for the controller's supervision of the processing carried out by the processor and sub-processors

-The entire application is hosted by Amazon Web Services, which is ISO 27001 certified.
+The entire application is hosted at Scaleway, which is ISO 27001 certified.

 The data controller or a representative of the data controller shall also have the right to carry out supervision, including physical supervision, at the data processor's premises when, in the data controller's assessment, a need arises.
 Any expenses incurred by the data controller in connection with a physical inspection shall be borne by the data controller itself.
 However, the data processor is obliged to allocate the resources (mainly the time) necessary for the data controller to carry out its supervision.